-- 1. Warning A written notice to the student that he/she has violated the academic dishonesty policy. - 2.
-Grade Adjustment Student may receive a lower score on a test or assignment and/or

-- receive a failing grade, which could result in a "0" for that assignment. - 3.
+- 1. Warning A written notice to the student that he/she has violated the academic dishonesty policy. - Grade Adjustment Student may receive a lower score on a test or assignment and/or receive a failing grade, which could result in a "0" for that assignment. - 3.
 Discretionary Sanctions Additional academic assignments determined by the faculty member. - 4.
 Course Failure Student will receive a failing grade for the course where academic dishonesty has occurred and will be administratively withdrawn.

-For curriculum courses, all cases of academic dishonesty must be recorded on the Report of Academic Dishonesty Form and sent to the appropriate curriculum dean who will forward a copy to the Vice President of Student Development, who keeps a record of all cases of academic dishonesty.
+All cases of academic dishonesty must be recorded on the Report of Academic Dishonesty Form and submitted to the appropriate dean.
+The Vice President of Student Development maintains a record of all academic dishonesty reports.
 If a student has repeated offenses, the Vice President of Student Development may impose a disciplinary sanction of probation, suspension, or expulsion.
 Students who dispute the accuracy or fairness of a penalty imposed for academic dishonesty may appeal the penalty by following the due process for appeals.